sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 	This script fetches the report from the `Solutions/` folder.

-	You may adapt it to to point to your own results if you want.
+	You may adapt it to point to your own results if you want.

 	```sh
 	#!/usr/bin/bash